Chiral cat code: Enhanced error correction induced by higher-order nonlinearities: Introduction

 \section{Introduction}

 Fault-tolerant quantum computing relies on the development of efficient error-correction protocols, creating logical qubits through redundant encoding of information \cite{nielsen2011,campbell2017,terhal2015}, protecting the system from the detrimental effect of the environment \cite{lidar2013, haroche2013, preskill2018, breuer2007}.
 A mainstream approach achieves redundancy using multiple physical qubits (two-level systems).
 Upon successful completion of an error correction protocol, the decay rate of the quantum information stored in the logical qubit is lower than that of the original components.
 Superconducting circuits are candidates for the development of error-corrected quantum hardware \cite{Reed2012,ofek2016,Krinner2022,google2023,google2024,Putterman2025}.
 The two main mechanisms inducing errors are dephasing and photon loss noise, which combine to generate bit- and phase-flips.
-Photon loss is due to the coupling of the system to spurious electromagnetic degrees of freedom, inducing a loss of energy of the resonator.
-Instead, dephasing emerges when coupling the device to nonlinear elements \cite{noh2022}.
+Photon loss is due to the coupling of the system to spurious electromagnetic degrees of freedom (intrinsic losses) and coupling to various elements such as driving feedlines (extrinsic losses).
+Both induce loss of energy from the resonator.
+While proper isolation and filtering can reduce extrinsic losses, intrinsic ones can still severely limit the lifetimes of excitations in superconducting devices.
+Dephasing, instead, mainly emerges when coupling the device to nonlinear elements \cite{noh2022}, fluctuation in gate charge in Josephson junctions, or as a consequence of magnetic-flux noise in flux-tunable configurations (e.g., the flux threading the SQUID loop) \cite{blais2021cqe}.
 Given the rapid decay of quantum information even in state-of-the-art devices, error correction requires the fabrication and control of many physical qubits.
 The simultaneous correction of bit- and phase-flip errors was recently achieved by realizing a surface code, a highly controllable 2D geometry of qubits encoding the logical state in tens of data qubits and ancillas \cite{google2024}.
 Ultimately, realizing logical operation between error-corrected qubits would require connecting and controlling many components, thus posing a major challenge towards the scaling-up of these devices.